lynnfaraday/aresmush.com/_root/tutorials/code/git.md

 * It helps me to help you if you later need assistance.

 If you're not familiar with how version control works, here's a [great tutorial](https://betterexplained.com/articles/a-visual-guide-to-version-control/).

+AresMUSH uses [GitHub](http://www.github.com) for its version control, so using that for your own game's code enables easy synchronization and support.

 ## Creating a Fork